Beast (2022 American film)

 Beast is a 2022 survival action horror film directed by Baltasar Kormákur from a screenplay by Ryan Engle, based on a story by Jaime Primak Sullivan.
-The film stars Idris Elba, Iyana Halley, Leah Sava Jeffries, and Sharlto Copley.
+The film stars Idris Elba, Iyana Halley, Leah Jeffries and Sharlto Copley.
 It follows a widowed father and his two teenage daughters who visit a South African game reserve but must fight to survive when they are stalked and attacked by a ferocious, rogue, man-killing lion.

 Beast was released in the United States on August 19, 2022, by Universal Pictures.
-The film grossed $59 million worldwide on a $36 million budget and received mixed-to-positive reviews from critics.
+The film received generally positive reviews from critics, while grossing just over $59 million on a $36 million production budget.

 Plot

 Recently widowed Dr. Nate Samuels and his daughters, Meredith and Norah, arrive at the Mopani Reserve in South Africa for a vacation.
 Nate reunites with his old friend, Martin Battles, a biologist and Mopani manager, who introduced Nate and his wife.
 Martin takes Nate and the girls to the village where Nate's wife grew up.
-Nate confides to Martin his guilt over being distant following his and his wife's separation, after which she developed terminal cancer.
+Nate confides in Martin his guilt over being distant following his and his wife's separation, after which she developed terminal cancer.
 The trip is to reconnect with his daughters.

 The next day, Martin and the family tour the reserve's restricted areas.
 Martin shows them a local lion pride and notices that one is injured.
 At a nearby Tsonga community, Martin discovers most of the population is dead.
 Suspecting a rogue, man-killing lion is responsible, Martin rushes back to report the finding.
 Nate encounters an injured Tsonga man on the road but is unable to save him.
 Martin is mauled as he tracks the lion.
 It then ambushes Nate, who takes cover in the car.
 Meredith speeds away but crashes into a tree, stranding them.

 Martin radios Nate on a walkie-talkie, warning him to stay away, saying the lion is using Martin as bait to lure the others out.
 As the radio is out of range to contact help, Nate assembles a tranquilizer rifle.
 He confronts the lion, hoping to subdue it long enough to recover Martin and trek back to civilization.
 The lion attacks, and Meredith takes advantage of the distraction to save Martin.
 Norah stabs the lion with a tranquilizer dart after it knocks the gun from Nate's hands, causing the lion to retreat.
 Meredith brings Martin back to the car, and Nate treats his wound.
+To the group's surprise, the lion soon returns to stalking them, seemingly unaffected by the tranquilizer.